zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 ## Simulate a security alert

-To verify that Azure Defender is working properly and alerting on security threats, you can run this command to simulate an alert:
+To verify that Azure Defender is working properly and alerting on security threats, run the below command to simulate an alert:

 ```bash
 kubectl get pods --namespace=asc-alerttest-662jfi039n --kubeconfig <cluster-name>.kubeconfig